Disney World!

 Disneyland (excluding California Adventure) is on a smaller property.
 Even so, it has more rides compared to the Magic Kingdom.
 For instance, Disney Land has the Matterhorn with its iconic ride, an Indiana Jones adventure ride, and the relatively new Star Wars: Galaxy Edge section, none of which exist at the Florida park.

 As for everything else, the two parks are very similar.
 As Lois and I moved around the Magic Kingdom, there were many moments when it was hard to tell which park we were in, California or Florida.
-Though not carbon copies — the train station at the main entrance, the walk down Main Street, the plaza in front of Sleeping Beauty’s Castle were eerily similar.
+Though not carbon copies — the train station at the main entrance, the walk down Main Street, the plaza in front of Sleeping Beauty’s Castle were amazingly similar.

 Reserved Dining at the Magic Kingdom